Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Pakenham had a median taxpayer income of $50,838 and an average income of $57,592 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, with Greater Melbourne having a median income of $57,688 and an average income of $75,164 during the same period.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $55,032 (median) and $62,343 (average).
-Census data shows household, family, and personal incomes in Pakenham rank modestly, between the 45th and 45th percentiles.
-The earnings profile indicates that 39.9% of the population, which is 23,866 individuals, fall within the $1,500 - $2,999 income range, aligning with regional levels where this cohort represents 32.8%.
-Housing affordability pressures are severe in Pakenham, with only 81.6% of income remaining, ranking at the 43rd percentile.
+The suburb of Pakenham has a median taxpayer income of $50,838 and an average income of $57,592 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, which contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Pakenham would be approximately $55,032 (median) and $62,343 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Pakenham rank modestly, between the 45th and 45th percentiles.
+The earnings profile shows that 39.9% of the population, which consists of 23,866 individuals, fall within the $1,500 - $2,999 income range, aligning with regional levels where this cohort also represents 32.8%.
+Housing affordability pressures are severe in Pakenham, with only 81.6% of income remaining after housing costs, ranking at the 43rd percentile.

 Frequently Asked Questions - Income